jnozzi/cocoadev.com/markdown/ImageInTableView.md

-Its pretty easy to setDataCell on an entire column in General/NSTableView but to add images as the table is updated, should you not create a cell and then add the cell using this method:
+Its pretty easy to setDataCell on an entire column in NSTableView but to add images as the table is updated, should you not create a cell and then add the cell using this method:

-- (void)tableView:(General/NSTableView *)aTableView willDisplayCell:(id)aCell forTableColumn:(General/NSTableColumn *)aTableColumn row:(int)rowIndex
+- (void)tableView:(NSTableView *)aTableView willDisplayCell:(id)aCell forTableColumn:(NSTableColumn *)aTableColumn row:(int)rowIndex
 {
-    if (General/aTableColumn identifier] isEqualToString:@"icon"])
+    if (aTableColumn identifier] isEqualToString:@"icon"])
     {
         aCell = icon;
     }